danielendeg/nugetpackageupdate/specs/DICOM/DICOMCast/Dicom-cast failures and retry.md

     1. At this point for these errors we will not automatically retry, we prefer that the user notifies us somehow and we use that to trigger a retry.
 This will be implemented in a future iteration.
 1. What is the form of storage that we should use?
     1. Storage Blob
-    1. Queue Stoarge
+    1. Queue Storage
     1. Table Storage
-        1. We decided to go with this as it allows us to persist the data, retrieve and update it as needed, and also can be used to store the syncstate (data on how much of the change feed dicom-cast has processed that is currently being stored in a storage blob.).
+        1. We decided to go with this as it allows us to persist the data, retrieve and update it as needed, and also can be used to store the sync state (data on how much of the change feed dicom-cast has processed that is currently being stored in a storage blob.).

 ### **DICOM Side Errors**
 These errors  are the errors that are raised due to the change feed entry having a problem in it, particularly if the metadata is missing information or is an invalid format.
-We will not have a retry policy for these because they require the dicom file to be reuploaded, but they may be stored in FHIR depending on level of validation configured in dicom-cast
+We will not have a retry policy for these because they require the dicom file to be re-uploaded, but they may be stored in FHIR depending on level of validation configured in dicom-cast

 **Validation levels**
 1. Full Validation
     1. We will only do the transaction if all the meta data we get is valid
         1. In the case that there is invalid data we will not try to make a FHIR transaction, we will just log the error.
-The solution is for the user to delete the instance and reupload which would be captured in the change feed.
+The solution is for the user to delete the instance and re-upload which would be captured in the change feed.
         1. Persist which entries failed in Azure Table Storage so user can access if needed.
 1. Partial Validation (best effort store)
     1. As long as the required elements for the transaction (like InstanceID etc) are present we will complete the transaction.
         1. For any data that is invalid we will log a warning saying which field is invalid and that we did not store it into FHIR
         1. Possibly persist data that is failing to be stored in a table so user can access.

-The level of validation should be configurabble and the user can set it in the application settings.
+The level of validation should be configurable and the user can set it in the application settings.

 ## Logging Policy